torero619/MSBA502/README.md

 ## Sprint 4 (09 OCT - 18 OCT)

 ### Practice Datasets
-- Dataset1
+- see below
-- Dataset2
+- Scraped
 - Dataset3

 ### Basic Deliverables
-- Find me your own two datasets from your field, show me a join that makes sense and present 1 insight
+- Find me your own two datasets from your field
-- Utilize Tableau/Power BI
+- Utilize Tableau/Power BI to present a visual insight

 ### Stretch Goals
+- recommend how your insight ties into a revenue model
+- recommend further area of research
+- Demonstrate a join (if appropriate) that leads to an insight
 - Utilize a web scraper to obtain your own data
 - Utilize other means to generate unique data